GunnarD-se/PHPScripts/README.md

 # PHPScripts
-Some PHP scripts i have done-
+Some PHP scripts i have done

+* GetRSS - PHP class to read RSS/Atom feeds.